RhinoCoder/Llama3.2-From-Scratch/README.md

 Llama3.2 1B is a 16 layer decoder transformer with 2048 embedding
 dimension, 8192 feed forward dimension and 32 attention heads model.
-By combining repeated attention feed forward blocks,RMSNorm layers and a final linear projection the model learns to generate text autoregressively over 128k+ tokens of context.
+By combining repeated attention feed forward blocks,RMSNorm layers and a final linear projection the model learns to generate text autoregressively over 128k+ tokens of context length.
 Raw text is converted into integer IDs by a Byte Pair Encoding tokenizer.
 Each ID corresponds to a subword or a special token.
 Embedding dimension is 2048 which means each token ID is mapped to a learnable